rickhenderson/data-science/using_R_packages.md

 `library(ggplot2)`

-After loading a library, use 'search()' to show the list of functions it has available.
+After loading a library, use `search()` to show the list of functions it has available.

 If completing other courses or building data applications, you'll need to install Rtools in Windows.